protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 ```

 Any protocol buffers implementation that supports maps must both produce and
-accept data that can be accepted by the above definition.
+accept data that can be accepted by the earlier definition.

 ## Packages {#packages}